Rajesh295-dev/PasswordGenerator.js/README.md

 * User can selcets lowercase, uppercase, numeric, and/or special characters
 * User can genereate a strong password that provides greater security

- For the conveninet, and clear look, it has made simple, responsive, and colorful with appropriate css style.
+ For the convenient, and great visual experience, it has made simple, responsive, and colorful with appropriate css style.
  ```

 ## Screenshots:
-Here are few quick glimse for this application
+Here, are few quick glimses of this application
-### first dialog box to make the charaters selection
+### First dialog box to make the charaters selection

 ![](./assets/images/prompt-character-choice.png)